guansLab/PaperReading/Zhengyong_Ren/P3_Zhengyong_0917.md

 involved in instrumenting a simulation code with Catalyst support along with some of our successes.

-* Major limitation

-* Something you don’t understand
+* Something you don’t understand:
+I didn't really understand how VTK work in the Paraview.

-* Your view on the research domain/topic/approach/data/solution (positive or negative)
+* Your view on the research domain/topic/approach/data/solution (positive or negative):
+I think the Paraview Catalyst framework is a good idea to solve the limited storage and bandwidth　problems in simulate the large sizes data.